Engelberg/better-cond/README.md

 ## Known Issue

-`defnc` and `defnc-` macros do not preserve type hint info on return value of function.
+`defnc` and `defnc-` macros do not preserve primitive type hint info on return value of function.
 Type hints on function's arguments work fine.
 See [https://dev.clojure.org/jira/browse/CLJ-2381](https://dev.clojure.org/jira/browse/CLJ-2381).
+Until this issue is resolved, don't use `defnc` or `defnc-` when you need a primitive return type.
+It works fine on primitive inputs, just not the return value.

 ## Rationale